BHII-KSC/qbr/README.md

 ## Usage

-It is often cumbersome to manually download data from Quickbase to work on it in R. The run_report function makes it easy to extract report data via the Quickbase JSON API:
+It is often cumbersome to manually download data from Quickbase to work on it in R. `run_report` makes it easy to extract report data via the Quickbase JSON API:

 ``` r
 library(qbr)